ruslanbay/ipu4-next/README.md

-# How to build a Mainline Linux kernel
+# How to build an Upstream Linux kernel

 ## Requirements